 Lisbon has several great museums and some are among Lisbon’s main attractions.

 The range of museums includes the MNAA, housed in a beautiful seventeenth-century palace in Lapa, and the Gulbenkian Museum, famous for its outstanding quality.

-Below is a list of Lisbon’s top museums that can provide an immersive experience that introduces visitors to the Portuguese history and culture.
-Use the map to work out how to find them.
+Here’s a list of Lisbon’s top museums that can provide an immersive experience that introduces visitors to the Portuguese history and culture.
+Use the map below to work out how to find them.

 Note that many museums in Lisbon are closed on Mondays.
 Check the museums’ websites before you visit.